diegowrhasta/linux-corner-docs/linux-corner/src/content/docs/settings/tmux.md

 - We are capturing a `Ctrl + t` combination coming from upstream (_alacritty_) and we are triggering the opening of a new window with a specific parameter that allows for that new window to be standing on the previous window's path.

+## A small tip

+If you are trying out configurations (editing `~/.tmux.conf`), you can immediately reload tmux with the new configurations with `tmux source-file ~/.tmux.conf`.